Tuesday, October 28, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 I didn’t test the DS925+ (or any previous Synology Plus server) with an expansion unit—I’d recommend getting a server with more native drive bays than resorting to an expansion unit in general.
 However, it’s easy to see that moving from eSATA to USB-C in the case of the DS925+ won’t improve the new server’s performance.

 That’s because this expansion port features the legacy USB 3.2 Gen 1 standard (a.k.a USB 3.0), which has a maximum speed of 5Gbps.
-That, plus the fact that legacy USB generally has much higher overhead compared to eSATA (6Gbps), means the DS925+’s performance when hosting a DX525 expansion unit will be worse than that of the DS923+ when hosting a DX517 unit.
+That, plus the fact that legacy USB generally has much higher overhead compared to eSATA (6Gbps), means the DS925+’s performance when hosting a DX525 expansion unit will be worse than the DS923+’s performance when hosting a DX517 unit.
 Things would be much different if it used Thunderbolt or USB4 for storage expansion, which is not the case.

 Synology DS925+’s performance (vs. DS923+): A familiar but slightly lesser Synology experience

-Due to the lack of a 10Gbps option, I didn’t test the server with NVMe SSDs, but only with regular hard drives and SATA SSDs, as the server’s network throughput is capped at 2.5Gbps.
+Due to the lack of a 10Gbps option, I didn’t test the server with NVMe SSDs; instead, I used regular hard drives and SATA SSDs, as the server’s network throughput is capped at 2.5Gbps.

 Synology DS925+ Write PerformanceSynology DS925+ Read Performance